|Villa Des Cigales||Self Catering||Saturday||5||10||3||Double sofabed for 2 adults|

 The large, rambling and secluded garden with its own generous pool, terraces and barbecue area has been landscaped to preserve the natural beauty of the original Languedocian Garrigue.
 Garden furniture around the pool and patios, and a large outdoor barbecue provide an inviting opportunity to relax late into the warm summer evenings and nights.

-In only 15 minutes you are in the historic centre of Montpellier, "The White City", with its impressive 16th century cathedral and a labyrinth of old town mediaeval lanes lined with street cafés and restaurants.
+In only 15 minutes you are in the historic centre of Montpellier, "The White City", with its impressive 16th century cathedral and a labyrinth of quaint mediaeval lanes lined with street cafés and restaurants.
 There is an abundance of architectural treasures, museums, theatres, parks with fountains, vibrant street markets, and the Place de la Comédie, where the locals mingle with visitors and tourists from all over the world.

 20 minutes north leads into the mountains with spectacular scenery, ancient villages and the meandering river Hérault with its gorges, natural caves, and river swimming, canoeing, kayaking and "white-water" facilities.